What is a Condensing Fan Motor?

 If you do-it-yourself a replacement motor will run between $60 and $150 dollars, while a start run capacitor and relays are usually $20 to $30 dollars each.

-For the do-it-yourself type of person replacing a condensing fan motor motor is relatively easy.
+For the do-it-yourself type of person, replacing a condensing fan motor is a relatively straightforward task.
 Some knowledge and skills will be needed but if you have ever wired a wall socket or setup and wired in a roof fan replacing a condensing fan motor isn’t much harder.

-The parts can sometimes be bought from an HVAC company but again the prices are marked up.
-The good news is Amazon and eBay sell all the parts you would need.
+The parts can sometimes be bought from an HVAC company, but again the prices are marked up.
+The good news is Amazon and eBay sells all the parts you would need.

-Doing it yourself of course depends on your knowledge and most often it is best to call a professional.
+Doing it yourself depends on your knowledge, and most often, it is best to call a professional.